Rappetor/Sovol-SV08-Mainline/README.md

    make
    ```

-5. Grab the file `~/katapult/out/katapult.bin` (e.g. with an FTP program) and store it on the computer.
+5. Grab the file `~/katapult/out/katapult.bin` (e.g. with an SFTP program like WinSCP) and store it on the computer.
 You can use this Katapult firmware for both the tool head and the mainboard.
 6. _Turn OFF the printer_ again and after it's off insert the ST Link again into the computer and start the STM32CubeProgrammer software and CONNECT.
 7. Once connected, on the left side of the software go to the tab 'Erasing & Programming' and execute a `Full chip erase`